Malta itinerary – how to spend a week in Malta and best places to go in Malta

 There is no direct bus route between attractions, so switching buses may be necessary unless you opt for a more comfortable taxi ride.

-Day 4 – Relax in Gozo for a couple of days
+Day 4 of your Malta itinerary – Relax in Gozo for a couple of days

 Many tourists to Malta claim that the island of Gozo is one of the best places to go in Malta, and it is one of our favourite places too, even if we’re a little biased since Nikki is half-Gozitan.

 The island of Gozo is smaller, quieter, a little cleaner and much more laid-back than Malta.
 And there are several things to do in Gozo to keep you busy.
 Some tourists who are looking for a relaxing vibe, spend all their time in Gozo, but we would not suggest this to a first-time visitor to the Maltese Islands, since you would miss visiting many of the other best places to go in Malta.
 We feel that including two days in Gozo on your Malta itinerary as part of a week in Malta, is a nice compromise though!Find it on a map! – Cirkewwa Ferry Terminal

 Getting to Gozo is pretty easy.
 A frequent ferry service runs between Cirkewwa Harbour, Malta to Mgarr Harbour, Gozo.
 The crossing takes about 25 minutes and the schedule can be found here.
 The ticket price is €4.65 for foot passengers and €15.70 for car and driver.
 The ticket is bought on the way back to Malta from Gozo, so you literally do not need to buy a ticket on your way to Gozo.

 You can catch the bus to Cirkewwa ferry terminal from a number of tourist hot spots in Malta such as Sliema and Bugibba, among others.